 Lung Complete NGS Fusion Panel includes all genes listed above.
 Clients can opt out of ALK and ROS1 testing to receive the Lung Limited NGS Fusion Panel report.

-This test may be used to select patients for therapy with the FDA-approved TRK inhibitor Vitrakvi® (larotrectinib).
+This test may be used to select patients for the following FDA-approved therapies: